rapidfuzz/RapidFuzz/README.md

 [![](https://www.paypalobjects.com/en_US/i/btn/btn_donateCC_LG.gif)](https://www.paypal.com/donate/?hosted_button_id=VGWQBBD5CTWJU).

 ## License
 RapidFuzz is licensed under the MIT license since I believe that everyone should be able to use it without being forced to adopt the GPL license.
-Thats why the library is based on an older version of fuzzywuzzy that was MIT licensed as well.
+That's why the library is based on an older version of fuzzywuzzy that was MIT licensed as well.
 This old version of fuzzywuzzy can be found [here](https://github.com/seatgeek/fuzzywuzzy/tree/4bf28161f7005f3aa9d4d931455ac55126918df7).